-In the earliest days of baby’s life, they see an item across the room.
+In the earliest days of the baby’s life, they see an item across the room.
 A parent, a toy or a favorite snack can ignite a spark to move.
 This is a developmentally early example of vision facilitating a motor plan.
-Without vision, children tend to not explore their environment and consequently show decreased gross motor skills.
-As children learn to write, visual motor integration plays an important part as the child sees the letter then copies the letter, a fine motor action.
+When a child has poor vision, they tend to not explore their environment and consequently show decreased gross motor skills.
+As children learn to write, visual motor integration plays an important part as the child sees the letter then copies the letter, a fine motor activity.

 Visual Motor Integration Problems

-The visual motor process starts with vision.
+The visual-motor process starts with vision.
 The child must see the letters accurately in order to copy them accurately.
 The child then must have adequate strength and coordination to execute the task.
-Errors in visual motor integration can be related to difficulty with the visual input or motor output of the equation.
-Error of the motor part tend to be quickly identified as perhaps weak 3 point pinch during hand writing or weak leg muscles while walking a balance beam.
+Errors in visual-motor integration can be related to difficulty with the visual input or motor output of the equation.
+The error of the motor part tends to be quickly identified by occupational therapists as perhaps weak 3 point pinch during handwriting or weak leg muscles while walking a balance beam.
 But what about the visual input?
 What if this child has poor eye teaming or reduced vision?

 Putting the Visual in Visual Motor

-Imagine someone attempting to identify a coin by only using their sense of touch.
-Only there is glove on their hand.
-This would be very difficult and the person most likely be incorrect.
+Imagine someone attempting to identify a coin by only using their sense of touch, only there is a glove on their hand.
+This would be very difficult and the person would most likely be incorrect.
 Does this person have a problem processing tactile information?
 Of course not!
 They have not gathered accurate information and therefore will not process to the correct result.

-The same thing happens when a child with vision problems as visual motor integration is tested.
-The child always has reduced visual motor integration because they are not processing accurate visual information.
+The same thing happens when a child with vision problems has their visual motor integration tested.
+The child always has reduced visual-motor integration because they are not getting accurate visual information.

 Visual Motor Assessment and Treatment

-The most consistent functional problem seen in children with eye teaming problems is below age appropriate visual motor integration.
-There are several good tools for assessing visual motor integration including the Test of Visual Motor Skills , Full Range Test of Visual Motor Skills, and Beery Visual Motor Integration test.
-These all are standardized test and are part of any good occupational therapists assessment.
+The most consistent functional problem seen in children with eye teaming problems is below age-appropriate visual-motor integration.
+There are several good tools for assessing visual-motor integration including the Test of Visual-Motor Skills, Full Range Test of Visual Motor Skills, and Beery Visual-Motor Integration test.
+These are standardized tests and are part of any good occupational therapist’s assessment.